 - 1 Configure SNMP communities.
 See Configuring SNMP Communities. - 2 Configure the SNMP agent.
-You have the following choices. - Configuring the SNMP Agent to Send Traps - Configuring the SNMP Agent for Polling
+See Configuring the SNMP Agent to Send Traps.

 Configuring SNMP Communities

 Before you enable the ESXi embedded SNMP agent, you must configure at least one community for the agent.